eb8ga/roversa2/mechanical/chassis/readme.md

 ### This folder contains all of the parts to create the chassis of Roversa for laser cutting

-**All parts in this folder must be cut out of 3mm stock material!**
+All parts in this folder must be cut out of **3mm stock material!** The plywood used in the main picture was sold as 3mm/1/8" but measures average 2.88mm thick and was a tight fit.

 `bottom.dxf` is the bottom piece of the chassis